 Provinces regulate oil and gas pipelines and facilities that lie completely within their borders; this includes regulatory authority over the construction of new infrastructure and the setting of 'just and reasonable' rates for service.
 Electricity generation, transmission, distribution and sale are all broadly regulated.
 Licences to generate, transmit, distribute or sell electricity are required from provincial regulatory authorities.
 Approvals or permits to construct generation, transmission or distribution facilities must also be obtained from provincial energy commissions or from a variety of provincial and municipal authorities.
 Rates for transmitting and distributing electricity are also set by provincial regulators, as is generation in the case of those provinces with vertically integrated structures.

 In addition, a range of other authorisations may be required from federal, provincial and local authorities.
 These will vary depending on the facility's scale, physical location, fuel type, discharge characteristics and the potential environmental effects.
 For major projects, the most significant approvals required are generally under federal or provincial environmental assessment legislation.
 The environmental assessment process may be consolidated or coordinated with the project approval process, although this can vary depending on the type of project and jurisdiction involved.
 Provincial approvals are often required for air and noise emissions, water intake and discharge, storm sewer management, archaeological assessment and for decommissioning and clean-up of contaminated sites.
-Local land use approvals required may include official plan and by‑law amendments, sewer use, building permits and servicing easements.
-In April 2012, the federal government introduced a plan to streamline the federal project approval process and better coordinate it with provincial processes.
+Local land use approvals required may include official plan and bylaw amendments, sewer use, building permits and servicing easements..
+As previously discussed, the NEB has introduced amendments to the NEB Act that are intended to streamline the regulatory approval process.

 Section 35 of the Constitution Act 1982 provides protection to the aboriginal and treaty rights of Canada's aboriginal peoples.
 The courts have interpreted this section as placing a duty upon the government to consult with aboriginal peoples where approval of a project could affect an aboriginal or treaty right.
 While the duty belongs to the government, in practice responsibility for consultation is often delegated to the proponent.
 In some cases where the impact upon a right is significant, a proponent may be required to accommodate the right.
 The courts have ruled that regulators may assess whether the duty to consult has been satisfied when issuing an approval, although the scope of that assessment depends on the nature of the particular approval being sought and the stage of the project.
 For example, an economic regulator might assess the duty as it relates to the issues that are within the regulator's mandate and not the entire project.